 First things first, capture their attention by painting a picture or describing a situation that speaks to their current reality and the problem/need/or desire they’re experiencing.
 Do it with empathy, consideration, and specificity.

-Although you do want to agitate the paint point at little just to help your reader see the impact/cost it’s truly having on them (in terms of their happiness, their health, their success, their sense of connection, etc.) but you can make it feel nurturing – like a best friend who just gets it.
+Although you do want to agitate the pain point a little just to help your reader see the impact/cost it’s truly having on them (in terms of their happiness, their health, their success, their sense of connection, etc.) but you can make it feel nurturing – like a best friend who just gets it.
 Your goal is not to make them feel bad about it, but realize they’re not alone, this isn’t their fault, and thankfully – there’s a path forward…

 Next, state exactly what you offer and a few unique features, benefits, or aspects of it.